Samantha Rayner Soaks Up The Sun In A Sexy, Strapless Bikini

 Samantha Rayner flaunted her incredible bikini body in her latest Instagram share, and her fans are absolutely loving the sight.

 The Australian model dazzled her 690,000 followers with the skin-baring snap on Monday.
-The image – likely a throwback – saw Samantha basking in the sun outside on what appeared to be the pool deck of a large hotel.
+The image — likely a throwback — saw Samantha basking in the sun on what appeared to be the pool deck of a large hotel.
 A slew of tall umbrellas and lounge chairs decorated in plush cushions furnished the area, though Samantha opted to sit on the concrete ground to pose for the fiery snap.
 She looked smoking hot in a skimpy bikini from Ezili Swim that did way more showing than covering up, sending temperatures soaring on her page.

 Samantha sizzled in the sexy two-piece that boasted a bold snakeskin pattern that alone was enough to turn a few heads, though its revealing design was likely enough to do the job.
 The set included a bandeau-style top that wrapped tight around the model’s chest to accentuate her slender frame.
 It teased her followers with a glimpse of cleavage over its top hemline and cut off just below her assets to offer an ample look at her toned midsection and abs.